Nneji123/ABUAD-HMS/README.md

 > Note that you may need to fine-tune the setup.py file to add additional dependencies or exclude some files depending on your needs.

-## How to run in Docker and Docker Compose
+## :whale: How to run in Docker and Docker Compose
 To run the application using Docker, follow these steps:

 1. Make sure Docker is installed on your machine.